Astro (company): Overcharging

 Astro has been criticised for raising its service prices and imposing penalty fees on customers.
 In 2007, Astro raised its service fee about 15% and converted previously free channels like Bloomberg, Al Jazeera English, and CGTN into paid channels.
 Anyone who attempted to drop such service packages was charged a fee.
 Malaysiakini reporter Cheah Kah Seng encouraged customers to protest against the price hikes and provided instructions on how to do so.
 Due to broadcasting rights it has received from the Malaysian government, Astro raised its fees several more times in the following years, while consumers had fewer competitive alternatives.

 Astro often shows commercials on premium channels for which consumers paid for an ad-free experience.
 Customers who use the Astro personal video recorder (PVR), Astro MAX, have reported performance problems and difficulty in recording certain channels.

 Advertising on pay television channels

 Paid channels carried on Astro usually carries traditional commercial advertising that will be shown on commercial break, despite customers had paid for the paid television channels.

+Illegal streaming

+The illegal use of decrypting Astro channels has been around for over 20 years.
+The first recorded case of illegal streaming was done via card cloning in which there were 11 clone Astro smartcards were found in June & July 2003.
+In response to card cloning & piracy, Astro had launched the card swap exercise in August 2004.
+According to Astro's official website, it was done to prevent piracy & to ensure that security levels had been enhanced with the new red & blue colour cards, compared to the previous gold cards.
+By 30 September 2004, the gold-colour smartcards used to decrypt subscribed Astro channels had been disabled & deactivated.
+Customers are also encouraged to destroy the old gold smartcard by splitting it into 2 parts.

+Repetitive content

+One of the main criticisms targeted to Astro is its excessive airing of a program many times.